Tom-PIT/Connected.Docs/en/Sales/Documents/Offers.md

 ## Management

+### Document states

+Documents move through several possible states during their lifecycle:

+- **Draft** – The document is not yet published.
+All fields can be edited freely.
+- **Commited** – The document has been published.
+It cannot be deleted or freely modified.
+    - **Available** – The document is valid and ready for further processing.
+    - **In completion** – The document is partially processed (e.g., partially delivered or received).
+    - **Completed** – All actions related to the document have been fully executed.

 ### List view

 The Offers list provides an overview of all quotations, separated into **Drafts**, **Available**, **In completion**, and **Completed**.